sally-00/sally-00.github.io/_posts/2022-10-05-git_command.md

 ```bash
 $ git clone repository_name
 ```
+When pushing a cloned repo to github, [manage upstream depends on if you want to pull changes from that repo](https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github).
+More about origin and upstream [here](https://stackoverflow.com/questions/9257533/what-is-the-difference-between-origin-and-upstream-on-github).

 To add locally hosted code to github:
 Firstly, create a repo on the github website.